unb-cs2053-w2024/unb-cs2053-w2024/cs2053-syllabus-w2022.md

 - On Teams

 ## Instructor and Contact
-- **Instructor:** Dr. Scott Bateman
+- **Instructor:** Dr. Daniel Rea
-- **Office:** @Home
+- **Office:** @Home, GC110 (ground level Gillin Hall way in the corner)
 - **Office Hours/Questions/Contact:**
+   - Online office hours only for now.
+Monday and Tuesday 1PM-2PM [teams meeting link](https://teams.microsoft.com/l/meetup-join/19%3ameeting_ZDhiZTNiZTktNGM2Yi00MTIwLThkYTItYmVjM2ZkZTliMWY2%40thread.v2/0?context=%7b%22Tid%22%3a%22244e6ed2-339a-47f3-b95c-e45351c198b7%22%2c%22Oid%22%3a%22363e7c61-ee03-47a2-8870-c651ba8b9e9d%22%7d)
-   - Email and messaging me on Teams are the most effective ways to get a hold of me.
+   - Email and messaging me on Teams are the most effective ways to get a hold of me outside of these hours.
-   - Appointments are welcomed and encouraged to speak with me if you would like to have a conversation.
+   - Appointments are welcomed and encouraged to speak with me if you would like to have a longer conversation, or can't make normal office hours.

-- **Email:** scottb@unb.ca
+- **Email:** daniel.rea@unb.ca
 - **Web:** http://hci.cs.unb.ca

 ## Text Books